MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

 We have heard asks for a WebView2 API to easily track the WebView2 Runtime's browser process exit.
 Manually waiting for the process to exit requires additional work on the host app, so we are proposing the `BrowserProcessExited` event.
-The `ProcessFailed` already lets app developers handle unexpected browser process exits for a WebView, this new API lets you listen to both expected and unexpected process termination from the `ICoreWebView2Environment3` interface so you can, e.g., cleanup the user data folder when it's no longer in use.
+The `ProcessFailed` event already lets app developers handle unexpected browser process exits for a WebView, this new API lets you listen to both expected and unexpected termination of the processes associated to an environment from the `ICoreWebView2Environment3` interface so you can, e.g., cleanup the user data folder when it's no longer in use.
 In this document we describe the new API.
 We'd appreciate your feedback.

 # Description
-The `BrowserProcessExited` event allows developers to subscribe event handlers to be run when the WebView2 Runtime's browser process associated to a `CoreWebView2Environment` terminates.
-Key scenarios are cleanup of the use data folder used by the WebView2 Runtime, which is locked while the runtime's browser process is active, and moving to a new WebView2 Runtime version after a `NewBrowserVersionAvailable` event.
+The `BrowserProcessExited` event allows developers to subscribe event handlers to be run when the WebView2 Runtime processes (including the browser process) associated to a `CoreWebView2Environment` terminate.
+Key scenarios are cleanup of the user data folder used by the WebView2 Runtime, which is locked while the runtime's browser process is active, and moving to a new WebView2 Runtime version after a `NewBrowserVersionAvailable` event.

 This event is raised for both expected and unexpected browser process termination, after all resources, including the user data folder, used by the